Pandemic turns summer into European tourism’s leanest season | WTOP

 Despite the 19th-century novel “Bruges-La-Morte” (“Bruges, the Dead City”) that turned the city into a metaphor of melancholy and decay, there is a steadfast conviction that people can turn this around — that tourism will survive.

-It is a feeling felt through much of the bloc and a special EU summit is already planned for early October on how to reinvigorate and reform tourism in general.
+A special EU summit is October will examine how to reinvigorate and reform tourism.

-Unsure how long the pandemic will last, Bruges has already decided to forego any blockbuster exhibits.
-Instead, it will center on local artists who have been hart hit financially by the pandemic.
-It includes a photographer tasked to show the solitude that COVID-19 has spawned in the city.
+Unsure how long the pandemic will last, Bruges has decided to forego any blockbuster exhibits.
+Instead, it will center on local artists, including a photographer tasked with showing the solitude that COVID-19 has brought to the city.

-“They get funds.
-They get paid, They can survive, and we can offer the visitors something new, something inspiring without having all the logistical difficulties that corona(virus) brings,” Nowakowski said.

-Renowned chocolatier Dominique Persoone was lucky to survive on a big local fan base so he could do without the big cruise ship crowds that come and buy his chocolates from his shop, in the shadows of the cathedral.
+Renowned chocolatier Dominique Persoone was lucky to survive on a big local fan base so he could do without the big cruise ship crowds that come and buy his chocolates from his shop by the cathedral.

 “The hardest thing is that you don’t know what the future will bring.
 We don’t know how it’s gonna be in September, October, when the real chocolate season starts.
 Then it’s Halloween, Santa Claus, Christmas.”